chris17453/retainingwall/README.md

 # Retaining Wall build-out and validation

 - Wall is aproximatly 100 FT long
-- Wal is 5 to 3 feet in height
+- Wall is 5 to 3 feet in height
 - Allan Block / AB collection 8”x18”x12”
 - #57 stone approximately 14 ton.
 Filled from top of first course to approximately 8” to 16” below top of wall.
 - crusher run approximately 3.5 ton approximately 6” thick